Recording

 Share this

-Ian Page and The Mozartists’ latest recording, released on Signum Classics 26 September 2025, is a programme of Gluck arias sung by the celebrated Swedish mezzo-soprano Ann Hallenberg.
+Ian Page and The Mozartists’ latest recording, released on Signum Classics 26 September 2025, is a programme of Gluck arias sung by Ann Hallenberg.
+With this album, the acclaimed Swedish mezzo-soprano secured her third International Opera Award in the Recording (Solo Recital) category, following previous wins in 2014 and 2016.

 The backbone of the programme is provided by three arias from Il trionfo di Clelia (Bologna, 1763) that were written for the renowned castrato Giovanni Manzuoli (1720-1782) – one of the greatest singers of his day – and the disc also includes previously unrecorded arias from Ipermestra (Venice, 1744) and Le nozze d’Ercole e d’Ebe (Dresden, 1747).
 Also featured is Gluck’s revised version of the exquisite ‘Che puro ciel’ from Orfeo ed Euridice (written for Parma in 1769), and the popular ‘O del mio dolce ardor’ from the last of the composer’s three so-called ‘reform’ operas, Paride ed Elena.